Camp Mirage: Operations

-Camp Mirage was originally used by the Long Range Patrol Detachment Southwest-Asia using CP-140 Aurora maritime-patrol aircraft, starting in December 2001, a time later CC-130 Hercules arrived.
-Strategic airlift aircraft in the form of C-17 Globemaster III and CC-150 Polaris operated from CFB Trenton and other air bases in Canada to Camp Mirage to drop off and pick up cargo.
-This cargo was then transferred onto tactical airlift aircraft in the form of C-130 Hercules and C-17 Globemaster III aircraft for the final flight to Kandahar International Airport in Afghanistan.
+Camp Mirage was used starting in December 2001 by the Long Range Patrol Detachment Southwest-Asia using CP-140 Aurora maritime-patrol aircraft; a time later, the CC-130 Hercules arrived.
+Strategic airlift aircraft in the form of the C-17 Globemaster III and CC-150 Polaris operated from CFB Trenton and other air bases in Canada, to Camp Mirage, to drop off and pick up cargo.
+This cargo was then transferred onto tactical airlift aircraft in the form of the C-130 Hercules and C-17 Globemaster III aircraft for the final flight to Kandahar International Airport, in Afghanistan.
 This final flight was believed to take a route approximately 400 nmi east southeast over the Gulf of Oman until passing east of the Iran-Pakistan border before turning north over Pakistan airspace for the remaining 500 nmi to Kandahar.
 The base also included aircraft maintenance facilities, sleeping areas, a cafeteria and a ball-hockey rink.
 The outdoor basketball court had overhead lights, and was used as a rally point for transient military personnel.
 The annual throughput at the base was reported to be 3,600,000 kg and as many as 32,500 personnel per year.
 The Canadian garrison at Camp Mirage ranged between 225 and 250 personnel, with ground personnel rotated every six months and CC-130 Hercules aircrew replaced every eight weeks.